The Environment

 Vegetation

-Lower elevations in Cordillera generally support plants characteristic of Colorado’s high elevation deserts, with sage, rabbit brush, pinion and juniper dominating south facing slopes.
-Thick stands of Douglas Fir and Colorado Spruce are found on cooler north facing exposures, and there are isolated groves of aspen that provide beautiful fall color.
+Lower elevations in Cordillera generally support plants characteristic of Colorado’s high elevation deserts, with sage, rabbit brush, pinion, and juniper dominating south facing slopes.
+Thick stands of Douglas fir and Colorado spruce are found on cooler north facing exposures, and there are isolated groves of aspen that provide beautiful fall color.
 Serviceberry is the most common larger shrub in the Divide and displays a beautiful white flower in the spring.

-In contrast, lands in the Ranch, Summit, and the Territories typify environments of the Rocky Mountain montane and sub-alpine biotic zones, with lush meadows and significant stands of aspen, spruce and fir.
+In contrast, lands in the Ranch, Summit, and the Territories typify environments of the Rocky Mountain montane and sub-alpine biotic zones, with lush meadows and significant stands of aspen, spruce, and fir.
 On drier hillsides, there are large areas of lodgepole pine, and sage is widespread in open areas, which harbor an assortment of beautiful wildflowers at higher elevations.
 Soils tend to be richer in the Ranch and Summit, and they can be especially deep beneath aspen stands.
-The forest understory contains a diversity of deciduous and evergreen shrubs, including scrub oak, wild rose, dogwood, alder, mountain ash, currant, willow, shrub oak and spreading juniper.
-Solitary Douglas firs found in the Ranch and Summit can grow to be quite large; some are estimated to be over 300 years old.
+The forest understory contains a diversity of deciduous and evergreen shrubs, including scrub oak, wild rose, dogwood, alder, mountain ash, currant, willow, shrub oak, and spreading juniper.
+Solitary Douglas firs found in the Ranch and Summit can grow to be quite large; some are estimated to be more than 300 years old.

-Wildflowers are prolific throughout Cordillera, and include columbine, wild geranium, lupine, flax, penstemon, purple aster, larkspur, heart-leafed arnica, buckwheat, coneflower, paintbrush, and yarrow, just to name a few.
+Wildflowers are prolific throughout Cordillera and include columbine, wild geranium, lupine, flax, penstemon, purple aster, larkspur, heart-leafed arnica, buckwheat, coneflower, paintbrush, and yarrow, just to name a few.

 Climate and Weather